fxbriol/fxbriol.github.io/_pages/supervision.md

 author_profile: true
 ---

-## MSc and PhD Students

 I enjoy supervising research projects and regularly take up the supervision of MSc and PhD students.

+## MSc Students

+At UCL, I supervise MSc students through the MSc Statistics, MSc Data Science and MSc Computational Statistics and Data Science programmes.
+If you are currently enrolled in one of these programmes, feel free to contact me about research projects which align with my research.
+Unfortunately I am not able to supervise any other MSc projects at this time (whether at UCL or not).

+## PhD Students

 I am particularly interested in hearing from potential PhD students with a strong mathematical background and/or strong programming abilities.
 If you are interested in my research area, feel free to contact me by email to discuss opportunities at UCL or the Turing Institute.
+When getting in touch, please make sure to highlight your research interests and how these align with my own based on my recent publications.

-Funding for PhD students (including international and/or home students) is available through several routes, including the [*UCL Statistical Science department fund*](https://www.ucl.ac.uk/statistics/prospective-postgraduates/phd), the [UCL centre for doctoral training in *Foundations of AI*](https://www.ucl.ac.uk/ai-centre/study/research-degree-foundational-artificial-intelligence), the [UCL centre for doctoral training in *Financial Computing and Data Science*](https://financialcomputing.org/), the [UCL centre for doctoral training in *Data Intensive Science*](https://www.hep.ucl.ac.uk/cdt-dis/) and the [Health Data Research UK/Turing PhD programme](https://www.hdruk.ac.uk/talent-training/hdr-uk-turing-phd-programme-funded-by-the-wellcome-trust/?_cldee=ci5jaGFuZGxlckB1Y2wuYWMudWs%3d&recipientid=contact-243cf3cbd2a9e711810970106faa95f1-cd798151ea1648d0a88aaf88b8173974&esid=83591eb5-de0a-ea11-a811-002248070f4c).
+Funding for international and UK-EU students is available through several routes.
+These include the [*UCL Statistical Science department fund*](https://www.ucl.ac.uk/statistics/prospective-postgraduates/phd), the [UCL centre for doctoral training in *Foundations of AI*](https://www.ucl.ac.uk/ai-centre/study/research-degree-foundational-artificial-intelligence), the [UCL centre for doctoral training in *Financial Computing and Data Science*](https://financialcomputing.org/), the [UCL centre for doctoral training in *Data Intensive Science*](https://www.hep.ucl.ac.uk/cdt-dis/) and the [Health Data Research UK/Turing PhD programme](https://www.hdruk.ac.uk/talent-training/hdr-uk-turing-phd-programme-funded-by-the-wellcome-trust/?_cldee=ci5jaGFuZGxlckB1Y2wuYWMudWs%3d&recipientid=contact-243cf3cbd2a9e711810970106faa95f1-cd798151ea1648d0a88aaf88b8173974&esid=83591eb5-de0a-ea11-a811-002248070f4c).

 ### Current Students